sgago/algomon/readme.md

 | Bucket Sort          | O(n^2) (worst case)           | Yes      | No       | Yes       | Yes             | Distributes elements into buckets and sorts each bucket independently. |

 ### Go sort
-In, go you don't need to author your own sorting algorithm.
-You can use slices.Sort or similar.
+We don't typically author sort algorithms from scratch in production.
+Some computer scientist has implemented pattern defeating quick sort (pdqsort) for us so that we don't have to.
+In go, use `slices.Sort` or similar:
 ```go
 arr := []int{5, 3, 1, 4, 2}
 slices.Sort(arr)